Labafbashi/JavaProject2/README.md

 The city client has given us consultants the task of designing a system to calculate the fee for an individual car that passes a road camera at a certain time of the day.

-This README will be updated under i'ts development.
+This README will be updated during i'ts development.